 - Cloud services provide the flexibility of separating storage and compute, thereby allowing businesses to use several flavors of both open source and proprietary data processing, analytics, and machine learning frameworks.

 In the early days, organizations typically work around these deficiencies by creating copies of the data for different users and use cases depending on the entitlements.
-Even that approach comes with significant gaps in the functionality – specifically, the lack of fine-grained access control across multiple compute tools and different kinds of data assets, with detailed visibility into user activity.
+Even that approach comes with significant gaps in the functionality.
+Specifically, the lack of fine-grained access control across multiple compute tools and different kinds of data assets, with detailed visibility into user activity.

 This problem is only exacerbated over time with the addition of more data, tools, users, and requirements from data privacy regulations (GDPR CCPA, etc), which drives up inefficiencies, costs, and risk.
 In addition, by slowing analyst productivity and increasing time-to-value, organizations ultimately cannot accomplish the main goal of investing in the data lake, which is business agility.

-Data Lake Security Plan
+Creating a Data Lake Security Plan

 A data lake security plan needs to address the following five important challenges: